Can Guinea Pigs Eat Mango?

 Frozen mango is not a good choice

 If you decide to add mango to a cavy’s diet, use the fresh variety.
 Frozen mangoes are usually boiled or processed, which, when thawed, can be harmful.
 As it is, guinea pigs do not have compound stomachs, so it needs to be handled with care.
+However, if you know the source and origin of the frozen mango, you can give it to the guinea pig.
+But of course, you need to defrost the mango first.

 Never feed mango leaves and peel to a guinea pig